Nimit012/document-management-service/README.md

 **Returns:** `Document` object with `id`, `name`, `storage_reference`, `owner`, `created_at`, `updated_at`, and `metadata`.

-**Use case:** Perfect for copying template documents to students, creating personalized assignments, or duplicating shared resources.
+**Use case:** For copying template documents to students, creating personalized assignments, or duplicating shared resources.

 ---